Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how an attacker might exploit the vulnerability.
-Note that this is a simplified and generic example:
+The following is a conceptual example of an HTTP request that exploits the vulnerability.
+Please note that this is a simplified representation and actual exploitation may involve more complex SQL queries.

 Content-Type: application/json